portworx/lcfs/README.md

 ## Copying up (BOW, branch-on-write)

 When a shared file is modified in a layer, its metadata is copied up completely which includes the inode, whole directory or whole map depending on the type of file, all the extended attributes, etc.).
-Shared metadata may still be shared in cache, but separate copies are made on disk when dirty inode is flushed to disk.
+Shared metadata may still be shared in cache, but separate copies are made on disk if dirty inode is flushed to disk.

 Initially after a copy up of an inode, user data of file is shared between newly copied up inode and original inode and copy-up of user data happens in units of 4KB as and when user data gets modified in the layer.
 While copying up a page, if a whole page is modified, then old data does not have to be read-in.
 New data is written to a new location and old data block is untouched.

 In practice, most applications truncate the whole file and write new data to the file, thus individual pages of the files are not copied up.

-User data blocks and certain metadata blocks (emap blocks, directory blocks, extended attributes, etc.) are never overwritten.
+User data blocks and certain metadata blocks (emap blocks, directory blocks, extended attributes, etc.) are never overwritten in place.

 ## Caching